Harvard-IACS/CS287/_pages/faq.md

 - **Can I audit the course?** No, unfortunately you cannot audit.
 This is the first semester the course will be offered, and we have a small teaching staff (1 TF for every 20 students).
 So, in order to provide the highest quality education that we can, we cannot allow non-enrolled students attend class.

 ## ACCESS
-- **Since DCE students are remote, how will they take pop-quizzes?** DCE students will access the pop-quizzes online for up to 24 hours after the class session.
-Upon opening the online version of the quiz, the DCE student will have 10-15 minutes to complete it -- identical to in-person students.
+- **Since DCE students are remote, how will they take the pop-quizzes and exam?** DCE students will access the pop-quizzes and exam _online_ for up to 24 hours after the class session.
+Upon opening the online version of the quiz and exam, the DCE student will have the same time constraints to complete it as in-person students.

 - **Do I have access to the video recordings of the lectures if I am not a Harvard Extension student (aka DCE student)**?
 Yes.
 All enrolled students will have access to the recorded lectures.